-During the authentication process, the Stormshield Network Firewall acts as a client which requests authentication on behalf of the user.
-This means that even if the user has already authenticated with the KDC to open his Windows session, for example, it is still necessary to re-authenticate with this server even if connection information is the same, in order to pass through the Firewall.
+During the authentication process, the Stormshield Network firewall acts as a client that requests authentication on behalf of the user.
+This means that even if the user has already authenticated with the KDC to open his Windows session, for example, it is still necessary to reauthenticate with this server even if connection information is the same, in order to pass through the Firewall.